This is what it"s like to be a woman with a sex addiction — and what everyone gets wrong about it

 Once someone can admit to the problem, there are resources available.
 By taking that off the table and saying it doesn't exist, people don't know what to do for help.

-As certified sex addiction treatment specialist, Robert Weiss told me in a previous article that when a person comes into treatment, that individual is in crisis.
+As certified sex addiction treatment specialist Robert Weiss told me in a previous article, when a person comes into treatment, that individual is in crisis.
 As a therapist, it is his duty to do what he can to help, regardless of definitions or how they have gotten to that point.

 "Is the client coming to treatment in an attempt to appear sympathetic, or does he really want help?
 I say who cares," he said.
 "Whatever it is that motivates the client to enter treatment, once [they are] there, we can perform a clinical assessment to see and understand what we're really dealing with, and we can implement a treatment plan to help the individual based on that."